 And that’s what Pacing is.
 I did nothing to inflame things.
 What I said felt comfortable to Angry Chap because it was a perfect fit for his thoughts.

 He calmed down.
 And then, because he was more stable, he could process what the approaching police car meant and how to deal with it.
-Pacing is hugely rapportful.
+Pacing is hugely Rapportful.
 It made him trust me and feel safe with me.
 So he gave himself up to me.

-The ‘Pacing’ Element of ‘Stay in Accord’ is quite literal…
+The ‘Pacing’ Element of ‘Stay in Accord’ is quite literal.

-You use words that reflect your clients’ intentions, thoughts or feelings.
-As if you’re walking in their shoes or seeing the world through their eyes.
+You use words that reflect your client’s intentions, thoughts or feelings as if you’re walking in their shoes or seeing the world through their eyes.

 Don’t disagree, doubt or challenge.
 And it’s essential to avoid signalling agreement either.
 You stay neutral while saying something that reflects your clients’ state of mind.

-Pacing is so rapportful, I could easily have included it in Skill 3, Practice Rapport.
+Pacing is so Rapportful, I could easily have included it in Skill 3, Practice Rapport.
 In fact, the whole of Stay in Accord could be viewed as a Rapport Skill.
 And indeed, it is.

-Eddard and his Magical Words to Jacqui
+Eddard and His Magical Words to Jacqui

 When I’m building Rapport, Pacing is a crucial factor that gets me success.
-Eddard valued it immensely too.
+Eddard valued it immensely, too.
 It took so much confrontation out of his work.

-Eddard didn’t know what was going to come out of his mouth when Jacqui said she was going to put the phone down,
+Eddard didn’t know what was going to come out of his mouth when Jacqui said she was going to put the phone down.

 While building Rapport earlier, he’d found out a bit of what Jacqui did with her children in happier times.

-“Yes, I know you’re going to put the phone down, and…”
+Yes, I know you’re going to put the phone down and…

 As he spoke, he didn’t know what was going to come next.
-But his system 2 sorted out his thinking in quick time.
-This is what followed;
+But his System 2 sorted out his thinking in quick time.
+This is what followed:

-“Before you do, I’d like to answer you one question”
+Before you do, I’d like to ask you one question.

-Jacqui simply replied, “OK”
+Jacqui simply replied,

 This was a big moment; Eddard had achieved the Outcome, ‘To keep Jacqui on the Phone’.
-(Note, he didn’t set the Outcome as, ‘To stop Jacqui putting down the phone’.
+(Note, he didn’t set the Outcome, ‘To stop Jacqui putting down the phone’.
+That would have been a Negative Command.
+System 1’s scanning work is then directed by the words that describe what you don’t want to happen.)

-The second half of that crucial sentence contained another language drill, a ‘Cause and Effect', “… before you do …”.
-We’ll learn about this and more language patterns in chapter 7.
+The second half of that crucial sentence contained another language drill, a ‘Cause and Effect’, “… before you do …”.
+We’ll learn about this and more language patterns in Chapter 7.

 In the next chapter, we look at the last of The 7 Skills to impress™, ‘Speechcraft’.
 This skill combines beautifully with Stay in Accord.